 2. The authoritative style

 Authoritative leaders are best at assembling teams towards a shared vision.
 This style is employed by the brave dreamers, fearless leaders, and change advocates of our times.
-The hallmark of the authoritative style leaders is their ability to change people’s way of thinking.
+The hallmark of the authoritative style leaders is their ability to change people's way of thinking.
 By defining a clear vision, the authoritative leadership type is used to pioneer new fields, create new product categories, and dominate markets.
 It also creates strong team spirit and employee satisfaction.

 A prominent example of this leadership style is Marc Benioff, founder of Salesforce, who had the vision for a cloud platform in a time when the widely adopted industry standard was on-premise license-based software.
 What started with a well-organized stunt with the bold motto “The end of software” and a small team of product engineers ended up being one of the most used B2B SaaS products in the world today.